Skip to menu Skip to content Skip to footer

 Reasonable adjustments

-The Medical School fosters a culture of inclusivity and equivalent opportunities to access education in medicine.
+The UQ Medical School fosters a culture of inclusivity and equivalent opportunities to access education in medicine.
 Enabling effective inclusion requires a collaborative effort by applicants and the Medical School.
 We ask all applicants to take the time to read the Medical Deans Inclusive Medical Education Guidelines (PDF 1,115 KB).

 Invite to interview and booking